 If you're deciding whether to buy TAG Heuer Monaco or a Rolex Daytona men's watch, there isn't really a wrong decision to make.
 Both represent the pinnacle of what most collectors desire in a racing watch, though the different approaches taken to get there are considerable.
 Neither watch comes cheap - some will tell you there are better options at these prices.
 Steel Daytonas remain very difficult to acquire - most dealers have long waiting lists thanks to high demand and low production numbers.
 A good vintage Monaco can also be tricky to find on a budget, though newer versions are not to be sniffed at.
 Most collectors would agree that the price is worth paying, in the end, for such treasures as these.

 So which one wins this battle for the ages?
-We love the style and historic quality of the Monaco - the way it perfectly captures an era in both watchmaking and racing - But in the end it probably isn't quite worth the price premium over equally awesome peers like the Carrera and Autavia.
+We love the style and historic quality of the Monaco - the way it perfectly captures an era in both watchmaking and racing.
 Compared to the Daytona, the Monaco may seem inexpensive, but the materials, functions and name brand of the Rolex Daytona make the price justifiable.
 The Daytona also looks back on a legendary story: it’s not without reason that the Paul Newman Daytona is the most expensive watch in the world to date and is described as the holy grail of watch collectors.
-At the end of the day, the timeless design, impeccable functionality and value retention of the Rolex Daytona make it the true King of racing watches!
+At the end of the day, the timeless design, impeccable functionality and increasing investment value of the Rolex Daytona make it the true King of racing watches!

 Providing excellent customer service is one of our top priorities.
 We deliver your watch fast and with utmost attention to detail.
 Should you be looking for a specific model which is not in stock, we are happy to source it for you - free of any extra charges.
 If you would like to sell a watch, our experts will advise you on market developments and the ideal selling price for your timepiece.